lunacookies/vim-rust-syntax-ext/README.md

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/OriginOfThingsEnums.png)

 Another one of vim-rust-syntax-ext’s unique features is its careful highlighting of punctuation.
-With this colourscheme, both delimiters and operators are highlighted the same:
+With my colourscheme, both delimiters and operators are highlighted the same:

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/Punctuation.png)

-A large number of Vim colourschemes link `Operator` to `Statement`.
-I have recreated this effect here, so you can tell the two apart.
+To help you tell the two apart I have linked `Operator` to `Statement` in the next screenshot, which is also a common practice of many Vim colourschemes.
 Note how the less than and greater than operators are highlighted as, well, operators, while when they are used to denote a type parameter they are highlighted as delimiters.

 ![](https://raw.githubusercontent.com/arzg/resources/master/vim-rust-syntax-ext/PunctuationOtherThemes.png)